-Funny story: When we first arrived at the Park Hyatt Hotel (Yes the one from the movie ‘Lost In Translation’), we were shown to our rooms to unpack, shower and relax from our long day of travels.
+When we first arrived at the Park Hyatt Hotel (Yes the one from the movie ‘Lost In Translation’), we were shown to our rooms to unpack, shower and relax from our long day of travels.

-The boys had a room next to ours.
-After enjoying the warm shower and snacks in our room, Tom and I went next door to see what the boys were up to.
+The boys had a room next to ours and after enjoying the warm shower and snacks in our room, Hubs and I went next door to see what the boys were up to.

 It’s super fun to wander, shop, people watch and enjoy the delicious desserts.
 The explosion of colors and Anime is like nothing we’ve ever seen.